Supermarine Spitfire (early Merlin-powered variants): Mk VI (Type 350)

-At the time that the Mk V was placed in production there were growing fears that the Luftwaffe were about to start mass-producing very high flying bombers such as the Junkers Ju 86, which could fly above the reach of most fighters of the time.
+At the time that the Mk V was placed in production there were growing fears that the Luftwaffe was about to start mass-producing very high flying bombers such as the Junkers Ju 86, which could fly above the reach of most fighters of the time.
 It was decided that a new Spitfire variant would be required with improved high altitude performance.
 During a meeting held at the RAE at Farnborough on 17 February 1941 the Air Ministry asked "that a Spitfire should be provided with a pressure cabin capable of maintaining a pressure differential of 1 psi at 40000 feet."
 A Marshall-manufactured compressor was to be used, and it was agreed that the sliding canopy could be replaced by one which could not be slid open, as long as it could be jettisoned by the pilot.

 The pressurised cabin was used to counter the physiological problems encountered by pilots at high altitudes.
 The cabin was not like the fully pressurised cabin of a modern airliner; the pressure differential provided by the modified cockpit of the VI was only 2 psi (which was double the Air Ministry requirement).
 To achieve this, the forward and rear cockpit bulkheads were completely enclosed, with all control and electrical cables exiting though special rubber sealing grommets.
 In addition, the side cockpit door was replaced with alloy skin and the canopy was no longer a sliding unit: externally there were no slide rails.
 Once the pilot was in, the canopy was locked in place with four toggles and sealed with an inflatable rubber tube.
 It could be jettisoned by the pilot in an emergency.
 The windscreen of production Mk VIs was the same as the type fitted to the Mark III and some Mk Vs although it was fitted with an inward opening clear-view panel on the port quarter pane.
 The effect was to make 37000 ft seem like 28000 ft to the pilot, who would still have to wear an oxygen mask.
 Pressurisation was achieved by a Marshall-manufactured compressor located on the starboard side of the engine, fed by a long intake below the starboard exhaust stubs.
 Mk VIs were built with the Coffman cartridge starter, with a small teardrop fairing just ahead of the compressor intake.